apiato/documentation/docs/pacakges/readme.md

 ---

 Apiato ships with a few pre-defined and pre-configured containers.
-Some of these containers (e.g. [Documentation](./documentation.md)) are installed by default with a fresh Apiato project.
+Some of these containers, for example, [Documentation](./documentation.md), are installed by default with a fresh Apiato project.

 ### Downloading and Installing Containers {#downloading-and-installing-containers}